TeamDerUntergang/Telegram-UserBot/README.md

 For configuring this userbot, you can checkout the [Wiki](https://wiki.raphielgang.org)

-If you find any bugs or have any suggestions then don't hesitate to contact me in [Telegram](https://t.me/NightShade).
+If you find any bugs or have any suggestions then don't hesitate to contact me in [my support group](https://t.me/SedenUserBotSupport).

 Please head to the wiki on instructions to setting it up!